fong-lab/fong-lab-old-website/index.md

 title: Home
 ---

-# <i class="fas fa-sun"></i>Opening Fall 2021
+# Opening Fall 2021

 Welcome to the Fong Lab!
 We study neural plasticity and how it can be leveraged to treat neurological disorders.
-We are opening in the [Coulter Department of Biomedical Engineering](https://www.bme.gatech.edu/) at Georgia Tech & Emory in Fall 2021.
+The Fong Lab opens in the Coulter Department of Biomedical Engineering at Georgia Tech & Emory in October 2021.
 We are [actively recruiting](join) at all levels.